-While you are in hospital your oral spasm-relieving medication may be decreased.
+While you are in hospital your pain medication may be decreased when your pump is filled and switched on.
 The dose your pump delivers will be set according to your successful test dose.
 This dose may need adjustment in the future in order to get the best relief for you.
 This will be done in Oxford.
+We will advise you about reducing your usual drugs before you go home.